netgroup-polito/CrownLabs/README.md

 **Aldo Lacuku**, "To authenticate, you have to come to me".
 He really knows about security.
 He also knows the boss of the hosting room, which was very helpful indeed.

-![Alex Palesandro](images/alex.jpg "Alex Palesandro") Alex Palesandro, The true leader, manager, developer, tester.
+![Alex Palesandro](images/alex.jpg "Alex Palesandro") **Alex Palesandro**, The true leader, manager, developer, tester.
 Nothing can be done without him.

-![Andrea Cossio](images/andrea.jpg "Andrea Cossio") Andrea Cossio, "I know how to connect to the VM".
+![Andrea Cossio](images/andrea.jpg "Andrea Cossio") **Andrea Cossio**, "I know how to connect to the VM".
 He knows VNC more than the actual developers.

-![Francesco Borgogni](images/francesco.jpg "Francesco Borgogni") Francesco Borgogni, "Kubernetes CRDs are my future".
+![Francesco Borgogni](images/francesco.jpg "Francesco Borgogni") **Francesco Borgogni**, "Kubernetes CRDs are my future".
 Give him to a CRD to create, code will come in minutes.

 ![Fulvio Risso](images/fulvio.jpg "Fulvio Risso") **Fulvio Risso**, project leader, tester.
 Nobody knows what he does.
 Always in some calls.

-![Giuseppe Ognibene](images/giuseppe.jpg "Giuseppe Ognibene") Giuseppe Ognibene, "Give me a probe, and I'll dominate the world".
+![Giuseppe Ognibene](images/giuseppe.jpg "Giuseppe Ognibene") **Giuseppe Ognibene**, "Give me a probe, and I'll dominate the world".
 Prometheus can never relax, with Giuseppe around.

-![Hamza Rhaouati](images/hamza.jpg "Hamza Rhaouati") Hamza Rhaouati, "Divide et impera".
+![Hamza Rhaouati](images/hamza.jpg "Hamza Rhaouati") **Hamza Rhaouati**, "Divide et impera".
 With him, you don't have to worry about scalability.

 ![Marco Iorio](images/marco.jpg "Marco Iorio")
-Marco Iorio, "No words, only facts".
+**Marco Iorio**, "No words, only facts".
 Whatever he does (silently), you can be sure that it will be perfect.

-![Mattia Lavacca](images/mattia.jpg "Mattia Lavacca") Mattia Lavacca, "I want to start a PhD!".
+![Mattia Lavacca](images/mattia.jpg "Mattia Lavacca") **Mattia Lavacca**, "I want to start a PhD!".
 Instead, he did CI/CD in a magnificent way.
 Not really a topic for PhD students.

-![Serena Flocco](images/serena.jpg "Serena Flocco") Serena Flocco, "I don't have Internet at home, how can I create the GUI?".
+![Serena Flocco](images/serena.jpg "Serena Flocco") **Serena Flocco**, "I don't have Internet at home, how can I create the GUI?".
 Really hard to work when forced to stay home, without Internet.
 But ladies are a must in a good looking project: they have always a better taste than (male) engineers.

-![Simone Magnani](images/simone.jpg "Simone Magnani") Simone Magnani, Webservice API developer, "I'll do also what I don't  like at all" (GUIs).
+![Simone Magnani](images/simone.jpg "Simone Magnani") **Simone Magnani**, Webservice API developer, "I'll do also what I don't  like at all" (GUIs).
 Active day and night.

-![Stefano Galantino](images/stefano.jpg "Stefano Galantino") Stefano Galantino, "To enter, you have to pass on my body".
+![Stefano Galantino](images/stefano.jpg "Stefano Galantino") **Stefano Galantino**, "To enter, you have to pass on my body".
 He is the only one who knows about Kubernetes ingress controllers.